How Much Do Labor And Delivery Nurses Make?

 Nurses with a year or less under their belts can earn $25.54 per hour.
 Employers are aware of this increase in productivity, so they use this information to set salaries.
 Their pay will rise in tandem with their level of experience.
 Mid-career nurses with 5-9 years of experience usually earn $30.75 per hour, while nurses with more than 20 years of experience can earn $37.67 per hour.

-See also How Much Do Pole Dancers Make An Hour?
+See also How Much Do Victoria's Secret Models Make?

 Don’t be put off by the comparatively low starting income if you’re just starting out as a labor and delivery nurse.
 To increase your income, you’ll need to move to an area where labor and delivery nurses are in high demand.